 In other news…

-Combining archive recordings, voices from today, music and humour, Voices From The Peak features the atmospheres, wildlife, and unheard stories of the UK’s first National Park, The Peak District.
 The series was recently reviewed in The Times and featured on BBC Radio 4’s Front Row with Samira Ahmed, who interviewed Mark on the work’s creation.
 Voices From The Peak audio was also used in the dazzling projections on Cromford Mills and Chatsworth House, and the series has now been recognised by the International Year Of Sound – a global initiative to highlight the importance of sound in all aspects of life.

 On the subject of all things Peak District, we also recommend Kate Chappell’s Hope Valley Journal.
 With stunning images and articles, every issue is a work of art, reflecting the sometimes wild beauty of this region.
-Issue One features an interview with Mark, and Issue Three his prose-poem, Snow.
+Issue One features an interview with Mark, and issue Three his prose-poem, Snow.

 When resident poet for London’s Regent’s Park, Mark explored what is meant by ‘common ground’ in 21st century Britain.
 For one of the park poems recorded live at Ronnie Scott’s, see: Whose Common Now?

-And before leaving this home page, we’d like to feature a poem Mark wrote 25 years ago, Plasticman.
+And before leaving this home page, we’d like to feature a poem Mark wrote 27 years ago, Plasticman.
 A poem that once had him thrown out of a Supermarket… (as filmed by Andy Lawrence)

 Choice cuts from the album In the light of this…